jeff-saupe/ScheduleCleaner/README.md

 1. Within your calendar application, locate the settings where you can add a calendar by URL. <br>
    - [Guide for Google Calendar](https://support.google.com/calendar/answer/37100#:~:text=Use%20a%20link%20to%20add%20a%20public%20calendar)
    - **Note**: With Google Calendar, it can take up to [12 hours until the calendar is synchronised again.](https://support.google.com/calendar/answer/37100?hl=en&ref_topic=1672445/#:~:text=It%20might%20take%20up%20to%2012%20hours%20for%20changes%20to%20show%20in%20your%20Google%20Calendar.)
-2. Use the URL you've just built in section 1.
+2. Use the URL you've just built in the previous sections.

 </br>